Chevrolet Equinox: Equinox EV

-The battery electric version of the Equinox was introduced in January 2022 in a set of artist impression images at the 2022 Consumer Electronics Show (CES) and will go on sale in the fall of 2023 for the 2024 model year.
+The battery-electric version of the Equinox was introduced in January 2022 in a set of artist impression images at the 2022 Consumer Electronics Show (CES) and went on sale in 2024 for the 2024 model year.
 It received a completely separate design and underpinnings to the ICE-powered Equinox.
-The vehicle will be equipped with GM Ultium batteries shared with other GM battery electric vehicles.
+The vehicle is equipped with GM Ultium batteries shared with other GM battery electric vehicles.